 Similarly, the desktop version was most likely to have ads that moved automatically, while the iPhone browser and app and the iPad app were significantly less likely to have ads that moved automatically.

 We analyzed how many articles were visible on the homepage without scrolling (Table 3).
 On average, iPad browsers and desktop versions had the highest number of homepage articles and the iPhone browser and iPhone app had, on average, the fewest number of visible articles.
-Although the averages were expected, the variability was considerable.
+Although we expected fewer articles on the smaller devices, the variability was considerable.
 For instance, the number of articles visible on the desktop version varied from 1 to 40.
 The number of articles visible on the iPhone browser varied between 1 and 18.

 In addition to analyzing the average number of articles, we also investigated the number of photos.
 On average, sites had 3.84 photos on the homepage.
 There were no significant differences by platform.1 There was, however, variability across the sites.
 Two sites had no photos and one had 50 different photos visible on the homepage without scrolling.2 The vast majority of sites — 82% — had 5 or fewer photos visible on the homepage.